dusty-nv/jetson-inference/docs/detectnet-tracking.md

 $ detectnet.py --model=peoplenet --tracking pedestrians.mp4 pedestrians_tracking.mp4
 ```

+### Tracking Parameters

-There are other tracking settings you can change with the following command-line options:
+There are other tracker settings you can change with the following command-line options:

 ```
 objectTracker arguments: